How to Kill Sessions in Tmux [4 Best Methods]

 TL;DR

-How to Kill Sessions in Tmux
+How to Kill Tmux Session?

 1. Killing Individual Tmux Sessions